First Battle of El Alamein: Panzer Army Africa attacks

 A Panzer II of the Afrika Korps.

 At 03:00 on 1 July, 90th Light Infantry Division advanced east but strayed too far north and ran into the 1st South African Division's defences and became pinned down.
 The 15th and 21st Panzer Divisions of the Afrika Korps were delayed by a sandstorm and then a heavy air attack.
 It was broad daylight by the time they circled round the back of Deir el Abyad where they found the feature to the east of it occupied by 18th Indian Infantry Brigade which, after a hasty journey from Iraq, had occupied the exposed position just west of Ruweisat Ridge and east of Deir el Abyad at Deir el Shein late on 28 June to create one of Norrie's additional defensive boxes.

 At about 10:00 on 1 July, 21st Panzer Division attacked Deir el Shein.
 18th Indian Infantry Brigade—supported by 23 25-pounder gun-howitzers, 16 of the new 6-pounder anti-tank guns and nine Matilda tanks—held out the whole day in desperate fighting but by evening the Germans succeeded in over-running them.
 The time they bought allowed Auchinleck to organise the defence of the western end of Ruweisat Ridge.
 The 1st Armoured Division had been sent to intervene at Deir el Shein.
 They ran into 15th Panzer Division just south of Deir el Shein and drove it west.
 By the end of the day's fighting, the Afrika Korps had 37 tanks left out of its initial complement of 55.

 During the early afternoon, 90th Light had extricated itself from the El Alamein box defences and resumed its move eastward.
 It came under artillery fire from the three South African brigade groups and was forced to dig in.

 On 2 July, Rommel ordered the resumption of the offensive.
 Once again, 90th Light failed to make progress so Rommel called the Afrika Korps to abandon its planned sweep southward and instead join the effort to break through to the coast road by attacking east toward Ruweisat Ridge.
 The British defence of Ruweisat Ridge relied on an improvised formation called "Robcol", comprising a regiment each of field artillery and light anti-aircraft artillery and a company of infantry.
 Robcol—in line with normal British Army practice for ad hoc formations—was named after its commander, Brigadier Robert Waller, the Commander Royal Artillery of the 10th Indian Infantry Division.
-Robcol was able to buy time, and by late afternoon the two British armoured brigades joined the battle with 4th Armoured Brigade engaging the 15th Panzer Division and 22nd Armoured Brigade and the 21st Panzer Division respectively.
+Robcol was able to buy time, and by late afternoon the two British armoured brigades joined the battle with 4th Armoured Brigade engaging the 15th Panzer Division, and 22nd Armoured Brigade the 21st Panzer Division respectively.
 They drove back repeated attacks by the Axis armour, who then withdrew before dusk.
 The British reinforced Ruweisat on the night of 2 July.
 The now enlarged Robcol became "Walgroup".

 Meanwhile, the Royal Air Force (RAF) made heavy air attacks on the Axis units.